Hafiz Saeed: Pakistan's $10m 'bounty man'

 "The people of Pakistan know me and they love me.
 No-one has tried to approach the American authorities to get this bounty.
 My role is very clear, and God is protecting me."

-Delhi blames Mr Saeed and his organisation of carrying out several militant attacks on its territory, including the 2008 Mumbai attacks.
-It has been critical of the freedom he enjoys in Pakistan.
+Delhi accuses Mr Saeed and his organisation of carrying out several militant attacks on its territory and has been highly critical of the freedom he enjoys in Pakistan.

-But Pakistan says there is no evidence to arrest him and put him on trial.
+But to date, Pakistan has maintained there is no evidence to arrest him and put him on trial.

-In August 2006, he was detained for activities which the government at the time said were "detrimental" to its relations with other governments.
-But a court ordered his release the following December.
+He was detained for three months after LeT was accused of carrying out the attack on the Indian parliament in 2001.
+In August 2006, he was detained for activities which the government said were "detrimental" to its relations with other governments, but released in December.